foundriesio/docs/source/reference-manual/factory/event-queues.rst

 of event queues that can be created:

  * Push - Works as a webhook_ service.
-Events are sent to a URL managed by the customer where they can process events.
+Events are sent to a managed URL where they can be processed.

  * Pull - Works like a typical message queue system where the customer can write their own client to receive and process events.